craigchristenson/moodle-2checkout/README.md

 10. Enter your desired enrollment duration.
 11. Click **Save Changes**.

+(Please Note: Direct Checkout requires the buyer's full billing address so you must add an additional field "state" to the user registration form to use Direct Checkout.)

 ### 2Checkout Settings

 1. Sign in to your 2Checkout account.